TaoChen18/Albums-Display/README.md

 4. Users can use Filters to filter the results they want
 5. Users can sort the items by price or by year
 6. Users can't add items to Cart without LogIn
+7. Users can add items to Cart after login, and edit the Item's info in the Cart page
-7. Navigation Bar can change based on whether the user has logged in or not
+8. Navigation Bar can change based on whether the user has logged in or not
-8. Local Storage is available for saving user's token
+9. Local Storage is available for saving user's token
-9. CSS animation is available for both Card display and Card expand
+10. CSS animation is available for both Card display and Card expand

 ## Admin User
 username: admin